 - Children in Class 1 take home books from The Little Wandle Scheme that tie in directly with phonics learning for each week.
-This may be supplemented with a 'sharing' book. - Children in Class 2 and 3 take home reading books from a variety of sources.
+This is supplemented with a 'sharing' book. - Children in Class 2 and 3 take home reading books from a variety of sources, including from the Little Wandle Scheme.
 Progress and enjoyment are recorded by parents in the children's individual reading diaries. - Reading Rockets: Every time that a child reads at home they are awarded a star towards their reading rocket.
 Upon completion they can claim a prize.
-Regular readers are also entered into a half termly book prize draw. - Library books are always available for pupils to borrow and read at home with their parents. - Children are encouraged to celebrate World Book Day and come to school dressed as fictional book characters. - Each class in the school has weekly spelling lists set on Spelling Shed and parents can support their children as the play interactive games to practise these. - Parents are invited to take an active interest in the homework tasks set, and are asked to record involvement in the pupils' Seesaw online accounts.
+Regular readers are also entered into a half termly book prize draw. - Library books are always available for pupils to borrow and read at home with their parents. - Children are encouraged to celebrate World Book Day and come to school dressed as fictional book characters. - Each class in the school has weekly spelling lists set on Spelling Shed and parents can support their children as the play interactive games to practise these.